Lilian-Powers/CodeCraft-/README.md

    - MAIL_PASSWORD
 3. Click "Run" to start the development server
 4. The app will be available at your Repl's URL

-Note: All sensitive credentials are managed through Replit's Secrets system for security.

-## Contact

-## Portfolio

-Visit our developer portfolio to learn more about:
-- Full Stack Development expertise
-- Technical certifications
-- Project showcase
-- Live demonstrations
-- Developer contact information

 ## Contact & Social Media